AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir.md

 Noir is a public good for developing ZK-provable programs and is independent from building products on the existing Aztec network.
 :::

-While "Vanilla" Noir will be used to write circuits, we have created a library on top of Noir that will be used to write smart contracts on top of the Aztec Sandbox.
+While "Vanilla" Noir will be used to write circuits, we have created a library on top of Noir that can be used to write smart contracts for Aztec.
 Since noir files use the `.nr` extension, we are calling this library "Aztec.nr".

 ## Who is Noir for?